Search Results within category "Cancer"Search all categories

 • Sexually active patients of reproductive potential who have not agreed to use an effective contraceptive method for the duration of their study participation; (this criteria applies ONLY to patients who will receive chemotherapy [SR1 and SR2 patients])

-Other: Best Practice, Drug: Bleomycin, Biological: Bleomycin Sulfate, Drug: Carboplatin, Drug: Cisplatin, Drug: Etoposide, Drug: Etoposide Phosphate, Other: Laboratory Biomarker Analysis, Other: Pharmacogenomic Study, Other: Quality-of-Life Assessment, Other: Questionnaire Administration
+Other: Best Practice, Procedure: Biopsy, Procedure: Biospecimen Collection, Biological: Bleomycin Sulfate, Drug: Carboplatin, Drug: Cisplatin, Procedure: Computed Tomography, Drug: Etoposide, Procedure: Magnetic Resonance Imaging, Other: Pharmacogenomic Study, Procedure: Pulmonary Function Test, Other: Quality-of-Life Assessment, Other: Questionnaire Administration

 UT Southwestern; Children’s Health; Parkland Health & Hospital System